TheDaedalusCrew/community/irc_rules.md

+In order to easily navigate this document, considering installing this chrome extension: https://github.com/willklein/markdown-menu

 In order to maintain a friendly and safe environment on the IRC server, the following rules have been set in place:

 # General rules